Unit 1: General Claim Submission Guidelines

 Pennsylvania

-The Prompt Payment Provision of Pennsylvania’s Act 68 of 1998 stipulates that health insurers pay “clean claims” within forty-five (45) days of receipt.
+The Prompt Payment Provision of Pennsylvania’s Act 68 of 1998 stipulates that health insurers pay “clean claims” within 45 days of receipt.
 The 45-day requirement only begins once all of the information needed to process the claim is obtained.
-The legislation mandates that interest penalties are to be paid to providers for claim payments issued more than forty-five (45) days from the receipt of the claim.
+The legislation mandates that interest penalties are to be paid to providers for claim payments issued more than 45 days from the receipt of the claim.

 The following types of claims are excluded from the interest penalty requirement: